Where: Iceland’s Ring Road

 How: Rental Car

-This is our actual itinerary, with some of the must-sees/dos we missed included below.
+This is our actual itinerary + a few sights we missed!
 Excuse the hodgepodge of old camera and crappy iPhone photos, you’ll get the point!

 Day 1–Reykjavik, Head to Vik